DamienBlanco/Valheim-on-AWS/README.md

 - sudo apt install lib32gcc-s1 steamcmd"
 - cd ~

-Next, run this long command: "steamcmd +force_install_dir +login anonymous /home/steam/.steam/steamapps/common/valheim +app_update 896660 validate +exit".
+Next, run this long command: "steamcmd +force_install_dir /home/steam/.steam/steamapps/common/valheim +login anonymous +app_update 896660 validate +exit".

 This launches steamcmd, logins in using an anonymous user, downloads Valheim (896660 is the identifier used for Valheim in steam's database), and then exits the steamCMD utility.

+Navigate to outside

 # Part 3: Cost Optimizations: Auto-scaling your resources when not playing **(Work in Progress)**